Search for car hire in Italy

 People watching: Venice, with its bridges and canals is a wonderful city, one in which it's great to do a spot of people watching in-between seeing the sights or taking a gondola cruise.
 Head to St Mark's Square and stop for a hot chocolate while watching people go by.
 Yes, there will be a lot of tourists, but there are plenty of locals too.
 It's a fascinating pastime, even better in February, during the Venice Carnival.
 This annual event sees people dress up in masks and elaborate costumes, parading the streets without a car in the world.
 Sit back and drink it all in.

-Antiquity: with an exhibition on at the moment in London, you may have heard more about Pompeii and Herculaneum recently.
+Antiquity: If history is your thing, check out Pompeii and Herculaneum.
 These are the two cities that were devastated by Mount Vesuvius in 79 AD, but both were affected in different ways.
 The cities have been partly excavated and the remains are fascinating.
 In Pompeii are the famous casts of poor local people, caught in their death throes, whereas in Herculaneum are the ghoulish boat sheds that contain numerous skeletal remains.
 However, the ruins of these cities give an interesting insight into how these poor people lived and a visit is far more about celebrating their life than their unfortunate demise.

 If Italy is a boot, then Sicily is the football that the boot is kicking, situated off the southern-most tip.
 It is a large island - again, it would make sense to explore with a hire car, rather than rely on public transport - with its own culture and language, distinct from Italian (though today Italian dominates).